Wowmind/HelmChart-Terraform-Docker-AWS/README.md

 Helm (Kubernetes package manager)

-🗂️ Project Structure

-.
-├── app/
-│   └── main.py             # Python FastAPI/Flask app
-│   └── requirements.txt
-├── Dockerfile
-├── helm-chart/
-│   └── Chart.yaml
-│   └── values.yaml
-│   └── templates/
-│       └── deployment.yaml
-│       └── service.yaml
-├── terraform/
-│   └── main.tf
-│   └── vpc.tf
-│   └── eks.tf
-│   └── variables.tf
-│   └── outputs.tf
-└── README.md
-🚀 Step-by-Step Deployment
+ Step-by-Step Deployment
-1️⃣create a simple app using python cd YOUR_REPO
+1️create a simple app using python cd YOUR_REPO
 2️⃣ Build & push Docker image to ECR
 Authenticate with ECR: